NCAS-CMS/cfdm/docs/source/philosophy.rst

 ----

-The design of the pplication programming interface (API) needs to strike a balance between being verbose and terse.
+The design of the application programming interface (API) needs to strike a balance between being verbose and terse.
 A verbose API is easier to understand, is more memorable, but usually involves more typing; whilst a terse API is more efficient for the experienced